TACC/Lmod/docs/source/440_lmod_overview.rst

 alias (in tcsh/csh) that uses `eval` to apply Lmod's output to the current shell.

-For bash and zsh, the shell function is typically defined as:
+For bash and zsh, the shell function ``module`` can be defined in its simpliest terms as:

 .. code-block:: shell